mrpascal1/mrpascal1.github.io/_posts/2022-11-26-activity-result-contracts.md

 The input type of the contract will be the argument for the launch method.
 In this case it is a string representing the required permission.

-Tip - ActivityResultContracts.RequestMultiplePermissions contract can be used for requesting multiple permission.
+Note - ARC.RequestMultiplePermissions contract can be used for requesting multiple permission.

 ### What are the benefits of this approach?